piotrwitek/typesafe-actions/README.md

       ...
 ```

-Alternatively if you prefer to use type constants there is a `isOfType` function to use with constants instead of action creators
+Alternatively if you prefer to use type constants there is a `isOfType` function to use with constants instead of action-creator

 ```ts
 import { isOfType } from 'typesafe-actions';